 - Reverse Mortgages Perceived as Complicated – because reverse mortgages are less common and less well known than conventional mortgages, they can seem complicated and confusing.
 This is why it’s important to work with a licensed loan advisor who takes the time to explain all of your options and helps you understand the process each step of the way.

-If you are interested in learning more about whether a reverse mortgage might be right for you, call (866) 270-1376 to speak with a licensed loan advisor or click here to use our Free Reverse Mortgage Calculator.
+If you are interested in learning more about whether a reverse mortgage might be right for you, call (800) 976-6211 to speak with a licensed loan advisor or try our free Reverse Mortgage Calculator.

 1 You must live in the home as your primary residence, continue to pay required property taxes, homeowners insurance, and maintain the home according to FHA requirements.
 Failure to meet these requirements can trigger a loan default that may result in foreclosure.